He who seeks knowledge deserves it

-The use of language as an example in the Chinese room experiment is a flawed example whose use arises from the usual human desire to simplify things, a flaw that humans exhibit at all levels because they are trying to minimize their effort, and optimize their output.
+The use of language as an example in the Chinese room experiment is a flawed example whose use arises from the usual human desire to simplify things, a flaw that people exhibit at all levels because they are trying to minimize their effort, and optimize their output.
 Trying to explain intelligence with a fundamentally flawed example is not a useful path to take.

-The Chinese room experiment is the expression of the usual human psychological trickery: a train of thought which is biased by the desire to be special, to be the ultimate species, biased by the belief that humans can't be something as simple as biological machines.
+The Chinese room experiment is the expression of the usual human psychological trickery: a train of thought which is biased by the desire to be special, to be the ultimate species, biased by the belief that people can't be something as simple as biological machines.

-Will the human species be replaced by AIs?
+Will humankind be replaced by AIs?